Nicola Ventola: Club career

-In July 2005 Ventola signed a two-year contract with Atalanta.
+In July 2005, Ventola signed a two-year contract with Atalanta.
 In his first season back at the club, he helped his team to win the 2005–06 Serie B title with his decisive goalscoring performances, scoring 15 goals in 35 appearances.
 He scored six goals in 29 games during the 2006–07 Serie A season, but he later became excluded from the club and his contract was not renewed.
-In total he scored 35 goals for the club in 101 appearances between league and Coppa Italia matches over three seasons (two in Serie A and one in Serie B).
+In total, he scored 35 goals for the club in 101 appearances between league and Coppa Italia matches over three seasons (two in Serie A and one in Serie B).

-In June 2007 he joined Torino F.C. on a two-year contract.
+In June 2007, he joined Torino on a two-year contract.
 With Torino, he made 21 appearances, scoring four goals during his first season; during his second season he received less playing time, scoring two goals in 14 appearances.
 In Torino's 3–1 home loss against Lazio, he replaced Sereni in goal, who had been sent off, as Torino had already made three substitutions, failing to stop a Mauro Zárate penalty.
 At the end of the season, Torino were relegated to Serie B, and Ventola's contract was not renewed.

 Ventola subsequently moved to Lega Pro team Novara, making his debut for the team on 9 November 2009, in a 3–0 win over Lecco.
 He scored his first goal on 17 January 2010, in a draw against Como.
 On 25 April, he scored a brace in a 3–3 draw against Cremonese, which allowed Novara to win promotion to Serie B. He retired on 27 January 2011, at the age of 33, due to persisting physical problems.
-In total he score 90 career goals in 342 appearances in official competitions.
+In total, he score 90 career goals in 342 appearances in official competitions.